...

 Example:

-Note: Often used in contexts related to authority, machines, or systems.
+Note: Often used in technical contexts or to describe well-built individuals.

 Example: